brown-cs132-s13/labs/node/Node Lab.md

     console.log('Hello, world!');

-You can run this application with the command `node demo.js`, and you should see the phrase "Hello, world!" printed to the command line.
+You can run this application with the command `node demo.js` in the terminal (**not** the REPL), and you should see the phrase "Hello, world!" printed to the command line.
 Easy, right?

 Let's try to do something a little bit more interesting, though.
 Node gets a lot more fun when you start using additional *modules*.